Wimborne

 Lady Wimborne Bridge

-From a large country estate turned school, follow the old driveway to discover a forgotten, elaborate, stone bridge.
-Built by the Lord of the Manor's mother to impress arriving guests and hide the newly developed yet invasive railway line, it is now left abandoned in the woodland.
-With the tracks now gone, trace the route … Continue reading Lady Wimborne Bridge
+From a large country estate with tales of murder and mystery, follow the old driveway to discover a forgotten but elaborate, stone bridge.
+Built by the Lord of the Manor's mother to impress arriving guests and hide the newly developed yet invasive railway line, it is now left abandoned in woodland.
+With the tracks now … Continue reading Lady Wimborne Bridge

 Pamphill